samhuhnke/Huhnke-2026-Social-Values-and-Urban-Greenspaces/README.md

 The PPGIS social value data is not publically available and can only be accessed after prior agreement with the *Co-Carbon project*, the *University of Copenhagen*, and the *University of Helsinki* (or official and entitled representatives of each entity).

-The urban canopy cover data can be downloaded from: INSERT LINK
+The urban canopy cover data can be downloaded from: https://wekeo.copernicus.eu/

+Instructions on how to download data: https://help.wekeo.eu/en/articles/6416936-how-to-download-wekeo-data

 ## INSTRUCTION TO USE THE CODES